gherakovic/fend-neighborhood-map/README.md

 2. Run npm start to start the development server
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

+Note that the default service worker is used in this app (bootstrapped with create-react-app) and so only works in production build.

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).